SHND/args-command-router/README.md

 ## Middlewares

-Middlewares are functions that are getting executed everytime, no matter of the command route or route condition.
+Middlewares are functions that are getting executed every time, no matter of the command route or route condition.

+Middlewares are executed before any route checking.

-In order for the next Middleware or Route to gets run you need to call the `next()` method which is passed to it through the Middleware paramters:
+In order for the next Middleware or Route to gets run, you need to call the `next()` method, which is passed to it through the Middleware parameters.

+By default, whenever a middleware is run, no further middlewares or routes will be checked and run.
+By calling `next()` in your middleware, you are specifying that after finishing executing the current route, go for the next middleware or route and run that.

 ```js
 app.middleware((inputs, next) => {